New Zealand Travel Tips

 - WiFi is not the greatest, at least at most places we stayed.
 I had better wifi in Bali.

-- Rotorua is supposedly the Vegas of New Zealand, and has a lot of gang activity.
+- Rotorua is supposedly the Vegas of New Zealand and has a lot of gang activity.
 We experienced neither.

 - Stores don’t sell styrofoam coolers.
 Seriously.
-We went to like 5 stores in 3 towns – they all knew what we were talking about, but none of them had any.
+We went to like 5 stores in 3 towns.
+They all knew what we were talking about, but none of them had any.
 And no I don’t normally support styrofoam, but we needed something to keep our sandwiches and snacks and stuff cold, and the only alternative was spending $35+ on a regular cooler that we’d have to leave behind at the end of the trip.

 - Some towns have public restrooms that take New Zealand coins.
 We never changed money over – kept meaning to, kept forgetting, didn’t really need any other than for using the public restrooms.
 So, it may be worthwhile to exchange $20 at the airport and get some coins and small bills so that you have them.
 Other than this, we used credit card everywhere.

 - Speaking of credit cards – like many international countries, if your credit card doesn’t have a pin (like mine with Capital One), you may have trouble at some places.
 I had an issue at one gas station and at one grocery store because Capital One doesn’t have pins, but I just went to a different gas station.
-If you don’t have a pin, you’ll have to go inside to buy your gas so that you can sign the receipt, but otherwise it’s not a big deal.
+If you don’t have a pin, you’ll have to go inside to buy your gas so that you can sign the receipt, but otherwise, it’s not a big deal.

 - Normal American bacon is called “streaky bacon”.
-Otherwise it’s like Canadian bacon.
+Otherwise, it’s like Canadian bacon.
 And they don’t cook their bacon crispy like they do in America.

 - Those cool glowworms you see?
 They’re fly larvae.
-Essentially, they emit their glow to attract food, and then catch them in their strings.
+Essentially, they emit their glow to attract food, and then catch the insects in their strings.
 Once they reach maturity, they turn into flies and have sex for an entire day before dying.
 It’s all very romantic.
 But, that aside, the Waitomo glowworm cave tubing tour was pretty awesome.
 It’s a good mix of adventure and fun, but then they also have this part where you lazy river along slowly in your tub with the top of the caves lit up with the glowworms.

 - The water on the Milford track is pretty much safe to drink.
 They have their warning that you can boil it if you are worried, but we drank it with no filter the whole trek and we were fine.
 The rangers also said they never treat their water and they’ve never had issues.
 But, if you DO get sick, it’s not my fault.

 - Speaking of the Milford track – the hike is deceiving.
 It doesn’t look incredibly difficult, but the hike down from Mackinnon pass is terrible.
-It’s very rocky, and big steps, so you have to be very careful with your footing.
+It’s very rocky, with very big steps, so you have to be very careful with your footing.
 By the time we got to Sutherland falls, our legs were shaking from exhaustion.

 - If you get the chance, stop at the Cardrona Hotel on the way from Wanaka to Queenstown.
 It is very unassuming from the outside, but beautiful inside and in the back.
 We stopped here for a drink, but I wish now I could have spent a nice romantic evening here!